Mountain Bike Tire

 While sipes add weight, they also increase rolling efficiency.

 Sipes are typically found on enduro and downhill tires.
-They also add traction and grip to the tire when used on wet and slick surfaces.
+They also add traction and grip to the tire on wet and slick surfaces.

 Casings